Kinesis (magazine)

 Kinesis was a magazine published from 1974 to 2001, by Vancouver Status of Women, in Vancouver, British Columbia, Canada.
 Subtitled "news about women that's not in the dailies", it was published 10 times each year and carried news with a social change and feminist perspective.
-It acted as a forum for queer, immigrant, anti-classist, anti-ablecentrist voices.
+It acted as a forum for queer, immigrant, anti-classist, and anti-ablecentrist voices.